Ncp294/coloring-app-backend/README.md

-# compeition-registration-service
+# coloring-app-backend
-This project is the backend system for a competition registration system.
-It allows administrators to create a competition in a database, and then allows users to create accounts and register themselves for competitions.
+This project is the backend system for a coloring app.
+It allows users to register for the app, create custom templates, and store their works.
+The template service processes user images into templates and manages the public template database if users wish to share their templates.

 ## Architecture Overview (TODO: Write)
 High-level description of your services and their interactions.